 If you have at least one on-campus course, you must initiate the withdrawal from a single course in the Registrar's Office, even if the course is online.
 All withdrawals must be initiated by the enrolled student.
-Someone else (spouse, sibling, friend, etc.) may not obtain the required signatures or return the form to the Registrar's Office on your behalf.
+Someone else (parent, spouse, sibling, friend, etc.) may not obtain the required signatures or return the form to the Registrar's Office on your behalf.
 Students must complete the form and obtain the following signatures:

 If you are receiving veterans benefits, are a student athlete, a member of Project Stay, a member of the Honors Program, or an international student, additional signatures are required.